minimice/bldg-heights-aws-hackathon/README.md

 - create data driven affordable housing plans
 - plan effectively for the future growth of cities

-The `docs` directory contains an executive summary, a press release, and a FAQ list, which may be helpful for further background information on this project.
+The `docs` directory contains an executive summary, a press release, and at the bottom of this repo is a FAQ list, which may be helpful for further background information on this project.

 ## Data
 We recommend starting with the following datasets to generate building heights